-Exception No. 4: Derating factors do not apply to underground conductors entering or leaving an outdoor trench if those conductors have physical protection in the form of rigid metal conduit, intermediate metal conduit or rigid nonmetallic conduit Schedule 80 having a length not exceeding 10 feet (3.05 m) and the number of conductors in a conduit does not exceed 4.
+Exception No. 4: Derating factors shall not apply to underground conductors entering or leaving an outdoor trench if those conductors have physical protection in the form of rigid metal conduit, intermediate metal conduit or rigid nonmetallic conduit having a length not exceeding 10 feet (3.05 m) above grade and the number of conductors does not exceed 4.